Joyce-Chen-ICD2O1-02/riddle/README.md

 # riddle
-This repository is for practicing the GitHub Flow.
+Which is the worst sport to play?